Build a receiver

 number_of_traces: 1

-Create a file named config.go, under folder tailtracer where you will write all the code to support your receiver settings.
+Create a file named config.go under the folder tailtracer where you will write all the code to support your receiver settings.

 touch tailtracer/config.go

-To implement the configuration aspects of a receiver you need create a Config struct.
+To implement the configuration aspects of a receiver, you need to create a Config struct.
 Add the following code to your config.go file:

 package tailtracer